codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 * Team User to have Read permissions for projects tagged with `shared`

 **Step 1: Enable Auto-create projects for teams**:
-This option, available as an account-level pipeline setting, avoids the need to set up a project for the same team.
+This option, available as an account-level pipeline setting, avoids the need to create a project for the same team.
 It automatically creates the project:
 * With the same name as the team
 * Adds a tag identical to the team name

-1. Go to [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings), and make sure that Auto-create projects is enabled.
+1. Go to [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings), and make sure that **Auto-create projects...** is enabled.

 **Step 2: Create the DevOps and Users teams**:
 Now we'll create the two teams, DevOps and Users.
 See [Teams in Codefresh]({{site.baseurl}}/docs/administration/account-user-management/add-users/#teams-in-codefresh).